kshepard/parametric-polymorphism-lightning-talk/PITCHME.md

 - Should be similar to the "Int -> Int" example |
 - Easy, we can just return any "a" |
 - Like "Int", we can just summon any old "a" from the void |
-- Except we don't know what "a" is, so how do we summon it? |
+- Except we don't know what an "a" is, so how do we create one? |
 - Hmmmmmm... |

 ---